Gareth Coker: Absolum

-Gareth Coker was brought on to compose for Absolum, a rogue-like beat-em-up from Guard Crush Games and Dotemu.
-For the game’s boss themes, he enlisted renowned guest composers Mick Gordon (DOOM Eternal), Yuka Kitamura (Elden Ring), and Motoi Sakuraba (Dark Souls).
+Coker was brought on to compose for Absolum, a rogue-like beat-em-up from Guard Crush Games and Dotemu.
+For the game's boss themes, he enlisted guest composers Mick Gordon, Yuka Kitamura, and Motoi Sakuraba.
 Throughout development, the team provided Coker with full access to the game, enabling him to tailor the music to each area’s tempo and pacing.
 He credits this support for giving him the time and creative freedom needed to establish Absolum’s distinctive and instantly recognizable musical identity.
 The soundtrack spans four distinct biomes, each with its own sonic signature shaped by varied genres and instrumentation.
-It also features five signature boss themes, three of which were written by Gordon (“The Underking”), Kitamura (“Morta Mima”), and Sakuraba (“The Cosmic Beast”).
+It also features five signature boss themes, three of which were written by Gordon ("The Underking"), Kitamura ("Morta Mima"), and Sakuraba ("The Cosmic Beast").
 Approximately 60% of the music was recorded with a 65-piece orchestra at Vienna Synchron Stage.
 Select tracks feature solo performances by Kristin Naigus (woodwinds), Cremaine Booker (cello), and Rachel Hardy (vocals).
 In the Absolum Composer Diary, Coker emphasized the challenge and importance of creating a sound players would uniquely associate with Absolum.
 The soundtrack is praised for its stylistic breadth and inventive approach to character and boss themes, elevated by the contributions of these esteemed guest composers and soloists.